Lecturer in sport development and management

-- Reviewer for the Journal for Sport and Development
+- Reviewer for the Journal of Sport & Development

-- Member and student award winner of Sport Management Australia and New Zealand (SMAANZ).
+- Member and student award winner of Sport Management Australia and New Zeland (SMAANZ)

 - Sugden, J.T, Adair, D. Schulenkorf, N. Frawley, S. (2019), ‘Brief immersion, rich engagement.
 Prospects for outsiders undertaking short-term ethnography.
 The case of sport and intergroup relations in Fiji. – revise and resubmit in Journal for Sport Management (In Press).